Log Analytics workspace data export in Azure Monitor

 If you've configured your storage account to allow access from selected networks, you need to add an exception to allow Azure Monitor to write to the account.
 From Firewalls and virtual networks for your storage account, select Allow Azure services on the trusted services list to access this storage account.

 Export destinations have limits and should be monitored to minimize throttling, failures, and latency.
 For more information, see Storage account scalability and Event Hubs namespace quotas.

 Monitor a storage account

 Use a separate storage account for export.

 Configure an alert on the metric:

 Scope Metric namespace Metric Aggregation Threshold storage-name Account Ingress Sum 80% of maximum ingress per alert evaluation period.
 For example, the limit is 60 Gbps for general-purpose v2 in West US.
-The threshold is 14,400 Gb per 5-minute evaluation period.
+The alert threshold is 1676 GiB per 5-minute evaluation period.